 - quote about walking in someone\s shoes (15)

-- Walk a mile in his shoes (5)
+- walk a mile in her shoes derivation (1)